 Commercial Rainwater Harvesting

-The difference for commercial premises that have rainwater harvesting is mainly in the size – the general technology remains the same, if a little more hi-tech.
-For taller buildings gravity feed systems can often be the more economical option because of the higher water pressure that can be generated.
+The difference for commercial premises that have rainwater harvesting is mainly in the size – the general technology remains the same if a little is more hi-tech.
+For taller buildings, gravity feed systems can often be the more economical option because of the higher water pressure that can be generated.
 Rainwater harvesting systems in new builds are becoming far more commonplace with new government guidelines and the requirements of industry bodies such as BREEAM that are trying to ensure businesses become more sustainable.

 The savings for large scale commercial rainwater harvesting can be quite considerable compared to domestic systems.
 The project undertaken for North Chadderton Academy in Oldham has a tank with a capacity for storing up to 50,000 litres and provides a saving on mains water of nearly 3 million litres a year.
 It can do this because of the large roof space that is utilised to feed into the tank.